Copyright 1994 - 2018 Bill's Bible Basics

 "But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only."

 Matthew 24:36, KJV

 It seems to me that by saying "but my Father only", Jesus was inferring that at the time that He made that statement, even He did not yet know the date that His Father has set for His Return to the Earth.
 If you still doubt that this is what He meant, then consider the following verse that is found in the Gospel of Mark, chapter thirteen.
 This chapter is actually a parallel chapter to Matthew chapter twenty-four, and Jesus is speaking of the very same events.
 That is, the destruction of Jerusalem and the Temple, His Return, etc.:

 "But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father."

 Mark 13:32, KJV

-The previous verse clearly confirms my understanding of what Jesus was saying in Matthew 24:36; that is, that at the time that He made that statement, even He was unaware of the date that His Father had set for His Return.
-There is no other way to interpret those two verses, unless you purposely distort the meaning of the Greek word "oude", which is translated as "neither" sixty-nine times in the New Testament.
+The previous verse clearly confirms my understanding of what Jesus was saying in Matthew 24:36.
+That is, that at the time that He made that statement, even He was unaware of the date that His Father had set for His Return.
+There is no other way to interpret those two verses, unless we purposely distort the meaning of the Greek word "oude", which is translated as "neither" sixty-nine times in the New Testament.